pipedrive/client-nodejs/README.md

 The Pipedrive REST API documentation can be found at https://developers.pipedrive.com/v1

 # Testing
-To run unit tests, execute `npm run tests`
+To run unit tests, execute `npm run test`

 # Licence